Feedthegeek/Feedthegeek/README.md

 - Hi, My name is Nicholas Herrick.
-- I’m currently learning Java, C++ and GitHub
+- I’m currently learning Java and C++
-- How to reach me: HerrickND@gmail.com
+- How to reach me: HerrickND@icloud.com

 <!---
 Feedthegeek/Feedthegeek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.